-3) Come and Shoot – The MAGS Development Program takes place on a Sunday from 11AM.
+3) Come and Shoot – The College/MAGS Development Programme takes place on Sunday mornings from 11AM.

-* if you want to continue with your fellow MAGS students with the aim of working on building technique, stamina and distance through the World Archery Arrow programme, competing in the Archery In Schools league, as well as putting together team(s) for the College Sports Archery that takes place in Term 1 each year.
+* if you want to continue with your fellow MAGS students with the aim of working on building technique, stamina, and distance through the World Archery beginner award programme, competing in the Archery In Schools league, as well as putting together team(s) for the College Sports Archery that takes place in Term 1 each year.

-* if you just want to come and shoot with other Mountain Green Youth archers, there is also the MGAC Youth Development Program on a Sunday morning from 9AM.
+* if you just want to come and shoot with other Mountain Green Youth archers, we also hold a Youth Development Program on Sunday mornings from 9AM.

-You are also welcome to take part in both programms, however we advise that 3 hours of archery may be a little tiring while you are still building up your archery stamina.
+You are also welcome to take part in both programmes; however, we advise that 3 hours of archery may be a little tiring while you are still building up your archery stamina.